latextemplates/scientific-thesis-cover/README.md

 ## Additional Optional Options

+- number: Running number of work.
+May contain arbitrary text.
+Should contain the number you got for your work.
+	- `number=1234` will label your work to have number 1234
 - `setPageNumberToOne=true` will set the page after the cover to `1` (default false)
 - `setCoverPageNumberToMinusOne=true` will set `-1` as the page number for the cover page (default false)